If you’re like most people, you’ve probably been spending a lot of time at home recently.

 Day 9: Garage

 Now it’s time for a big one.
-Decluttering a garage is a pretty large project, and will likely take a good chunk of time.
+Decluttering a garage is a pretty large project, and will likely take time.
 Grab your Bluetooth speaker and put on your favorite playlist.
 It’s about to get real.

 Over the years, your garage has likely gone from the place you park your car to being overrun with clutter.
 When an old appliance dies, a piece of furniture breaks or your old exercise bike is in the way of your new Peloton, these things often end up in the garage because disposing of them is a real pain.

 Appliances can be recycled, but not in the curbside bin.
 The same goes for many old furniture items including couches, futons and even bulky plastic playsets.
 If any of these items have been taking up space in your garage, today is the day to decide their fate.

 The easiest way to get rid of excess clutter in a large space like a garage is to have it hauled away by a junk removal company.
 LoadUp offers nationwide removal and disposal services for all different kinds of junk items.
 With Loaders in over 170 cities across the country, we can have everything picked up and hauled away as soon as tomorrow.